 It feels like you are actually crashing at George of the Jungle’s pad as the accommodation is stretched through rainforest with bamboo bridges and pathways that go over rivers and green lagoons.
 Plus there’s a poolside jungle café (with wifi!) and a cool pool with a waterfall, which will save your life as the temperature soars and scorches.

-Nestled in Cappadocia, Goreme in Italy, the cave dwellings are so incredibly unique, you won’t want to leave.
+Nestled in Cappadocia, Goreme in Turkey, the cave dwellings are so incredibly unique, you won’t want to leave.
 Cappadocia is famous for the traditional rock cut features of their traditional historical cave dwellings, and Aydinli Hotel cashes in on this!

 This family run accommodation has transformed the rock cut house into a “cave house” with rustic décor and dimly lit romantic rooms.
 The spectacular rooms have rock cut ceilings, rustic natural rock walls, PLUS you get views over the Goreme village centre, Rose valley, all the way to the snowy Aragus mountains.